 These are not fanciful ideas.
 Life is this simple.

 Let people be who they are, love them no matter what, and feel the privilege of watching life unfold as them.
 One of my fervent prayers as a young mother raising sons was: Dear God, let me not interfere!
+And believe me, it is still a useful mantra.

 When it was my turn to give thanks, I thanked all the mothers, seen and unseen, who gave us life, for without their labours, who among us would be gathered now?
 I wanted to speak for all women, and the children of women.
 I wanted to speak to the humanity in all of us.